algorand/conduit/docs/tutorials/IndexerWriter.md

 # Conduit Indexer Writer

-This document explains how to configure and deploy Conduit to populate a PostgreSLQ DB suitable to serve as a backend for the Indexer API.
+This document explains how to configure and deploy Conduit to populate a PostgreSLQ DB suitable to serve as a backend for the [Indexer](indexer-readme) API.
+This is not a production deployment.
+Treat this tutorial as an example configuration or a development environment.
+Each of these components have their own requirements for managing deployments, upgrades, scaling, and high availability.

-Note: Windows is not currently supported by algod.

 The components you will configure and deploy are:
 * Algod configured as a blockchain follower.